 Located on Main Street, CHAYA Venice is part of a centuries-old history of restaurants in Japan and California that are owned and operated by the Tsunoda family.
 CHAYA Venice celebrated its 20th anniversary in 2010 with a tasteful renovation that made it better than ever.
-Chef de cuisine Yuichi Natori features a casual French-Japanese menu that attracts longtime regulars and a new generation of guests alike.
-The lively bar hosts CHAYA’s popular Happy Hour, one of the best in the city.
-Every night of the week from 5 p.m. to close, the bar offers a variety of drink, sushi and appetizer specials.
+The casual French-Japanese menu that attracts longtime regulars and a new generation of guests alike.
+The lively bar hosts CHAYA’s popular happy hour, one of the best in the city.
+Every night of the week from 5 p.m.-close, the bar offers a variety of drink, sushi and appetizer specials.

 Built in 1905 by developer Abbot Kinney as part of his “Venice of America” plan, the Venice Canal Historic District is famous for its man-made canals, which evoked the canals of Venice, Italy and likewise featured gondola rides.
 The canals originally covered the entire area between Abbot Kinney, Pacific Ave., and Venice Blvd.
 Because of the growing popularity of automobiles, most of the canals were filled in 1929 to create streets like Windward Ave. and Market St. The remaining canals fell into disrepair for decades, until they reopened in 1993 after a multimillion-dollar restoration.
 The residential district surrounding the remaining canals was listed in the National Register of Historic Places in 1982.
 Many of the old houses have been renovated, while large, modern homes have also been built.
 Visitors can walk along the canals in the area located within South Venice Blvd., Pacific, Ocean Ave. and Washington Blvd.